 There is still a lot we can learn from the troves that have been written about change.
 (For those interested in delving into the research, you may wish to start with the annotated reference list at the end of this post.)
 We just need to remember that no matter what people may imply, it’s not guaranteed or proven.
 It’s also likely that what works for some, may not work for others.
 So, as a practitioner it’s important to be discerning.
 It’s important to use your judgement.
 It’s important to being willing to experiment a bit.

 Finally, as I noted in a previous post, the high rates of change failure often quoted in academic and popular management literature are not backed by evidence.
-Change is hard, but it's not impossible.
+Change may be hard, but it's not impossible.

 Change management is not a separate "thing" that you do.